EVP_SignInit, EVP_SignInit_ex, EVP_SignUpdate, EVP_SignFinal - EVP signing functions

 The EVP signature routines are a high level interface to digital signatures.

-EVP_SignInit_ex() sets up signing context ctx to use digest type from ENGINE impl. ctx must be created with EVP_MD_CTX_new() before calling this function.
+EVP_SignInit_ex() sets up signing context ctx to use digest type from ENGINE impl. ctx must be initialized with EVP_MD_CTX_init() before calling this function.

 EVP_SignUpdate() hashes cnt bytes of data at d into the signature context ctx.
 This function can be called several times on the same ctx to include additional data.